PA on Apollo at Brid

 Coates Marine agreed to install a backstay, but then it became obvious that the roach on the fully battened main would get in the way of the backstay.
 So I asked UK/Mc William Sails to produce an entirely new set of sails.
 These comprised a standard racing main sail suitable for a 7/8th rig, and 110% and 90% genoa's.
 These, with the backstay, certainly improved performance, but then I observed that most racing boats had larger genoa's in use in wind conditions up to the top end of moderate.
 Apollo's converted J24 sail was not a good enough substitute.

 Then there was the problem of weight.
-Apollo is a very light boat, with a displacement of only 2,000 lbs.
+Apollo is a light boat, with a displacement of only 3,000 lbs.
 As a result, the greater the weight of her sails, the more her heeling moment and the more difficult she was to control when under the converted J24 sail, except in the wind ranges of light to low moderate.
 So one had to waste time changing sails down to maintain control, as the wind increased.

 So, after more discussion with Coates and UK/Mc William, a new plan was implemented.The idea was to design and build a new 130% genoa, which would be sheeted to a new track to be fitted on the gunwhale flange, so that the sheets were taken outside the stays.
 The gunwhale flange turned out to be just wide enough.
 The sheets had to be led aft to new blocks which were fitted on wooden cheeks half way along the cockpit.
 From there the sheets could be taken forward to the winches on the coachroof.
 These modifications were duly made, and UK/Mc William built a Tape DriveŽ kevlar sail.

 The kevlar sail is at least 25% lighter than Apollo's other sails.
-This reduced weight seems to have helped reduce Apollo's heeling moment, so that now, with a kevlar Tape DriveŽ main as well, it is possible to sail at the top end of moderate with the 130% sail, under perfect control.
+This reduced weight seems to have helped reduce Apollo's heeling moment, so that now, with a kevlar Tape DriveŽ main as well, it is possible to sail at the top end of moderate with the 130% sail, under perfect control..